RAPID-Platform-Projects/Rapid-Docs/training/System Build Foundational/1-Introduction to this course/2-Introduction to Rapid Platform.md

 - Every business is different and special, does no software solve what you really do?
 - Got different solutions around the place to try and jury-rig your own?

-Rapid Platform is a strong information and automation system which helps you combat these grass-roots level problems nad help build efficiencies throughout the DNA of the organisation.
+Rapid Platform is a strong information and automation system which helps you combat these grass-roots level problems and help build efficiencies throughout the DNA of the organisation.

 ## Key Pillars to Rapid Platform